Canop/broot/website/docs/conf_file.md

 ```toml
 cols_order = "gscpdbn"
 ```
-If you prefer to have the branchs left of the tree (as was the default in broot prior 0.18.1) you can use
+If you prefer to have the branches left of the tree (as was the default in broot prior 0.18.1) you can use

 ```toml
 cols_order = "gbpdscn"